 Certain aspects of the life of a paid assassin isn’t much different than a normal person.
 They go to sleep at night, get up in the morning, shower, shave and have a nutritious breakfast.
 Loading up the car for a day of work, the job going beyond nine to five.
 A burner cell phone in the pocket, a notebook computer in a leather case and a sack lunch sitting in the front seat.
-Veering from the normal, locked away in the trunk a long-range takedown sniper rifle in a backpack and a high-powered 9mm Sig Sauer handgun.
-Tools of their violent trade handy when the time comes to complete the task.
-Followed by a drive during rush hour traffic to arrive at the jobsite, the plan for the day ahead clearly formed and ready to act upon.
-The assassination occurring in Colorado.
+Veering from the normal, locked away in the trunk, in a backpack, is a long-range takedown sniper rifle and a high-powered 9mm Sig Sauer handgun.
+Tools of their violent trade handy when the time comes to complete the task at hand.
+Followed by a drive during rush hour traffic to arrive at the jobsite, the plan clearly formed and ready to act upon.

 The reason for the kill the assassin didn’t know or care to understand.
 It was a job like any other job.
-Paid with a large sum of cash—half in the beginning, the rest upon completion.
-Earnings he would use to live off in a quiet and normally boring life in your everyday family community in Oklahoma City.
+Paid for with a large sum of cash—half in the beginning, the rest upon completion.
+Earnings he would use to live off, in a quiet and normally boring life in your everyday family community in Oklahoma City.

 Today the target had gone golfing with a foursome of friends at the Pinehurst Country Club.
 Information the assassin had stealthy obtained.
-Situated in the southwest part of Denver, the club not only had eighteen-hole and nine-hole golf courses, but swimming, tennis and fitness amenities.
-Membership only afforded by those elite people in the community, the cost per year exorbitant.
+Situated in the southwest part of Denver, the club not only had eighteen-hole and nine-hole golf courses, but also housed swimming, tennis and fitness amenities.
+Membership only afforded to those elite people in the community, the cost per year exorbitant.
 An extravagance the target’s family could easily afford.

 Having explored the outer area, the assassin found a prime location with trees as cover to view the Dodge Charger in the parking lot.
 Out of sight, he could bide his time for the right moment, when they returned to the car.
 Patiently waiting, being used to it, finding the right moment to setup, the timing rigid because of a call the assassin had arranged.
 His eyes clearly focused through the scope, the wind today not an issue.
 He saw the two men walking towards the car, the target having said his goodbyes to his friends, the bag of the clubs moving in front of him on their own thanks to the electric cart they were sitting on.

 As the target reached the trunk, he stopped to talk with the Marshal, his back to the shooter.
 The assassin sized up his shot, taking careful aim, the suppression unit in place.
-A slow squeeze of the trigger, the suppressed “thump” of the weapon lowering the decibels, the bullet slicing through the air finding its mark, a kill shot to the head, dropping the victim in a bloody mess, sliding down the car.
-The life of a US Senator’s son on his college summer break extinguished in a blink of an eye without thought or remorse.
+A slow squeeze of the trigger, the suppressed “thump” of the weapon lowering the decibels.
+The bullet slicing through the air finding its mark.
+With lethal force the kill shot to the head dropped the victim in a bloody mess as he slid down the car.
+The life of a US Senator’s son, on his college summer break, extinguished in the blink of an eye without thought or remorse.